January 30, 2015

 - preheat oven to 375 degrees.

-- in a large bowl, whisk together the buttermilk, eggs, and maple syrup.
+- in a small bowl, whisk together the buttermilk, eggs, and maple syrup.

-- in a food processor or blender, combine the cornmeal, flour, baking powder, and salt, pulsing a few times to mix.
+- in a food processor or blender (or medium size bowl), combine the cornmeal, flour, baking powder, and salt, pulsing a few times to mix.

 - add the butter and corn kernels and pulse until corn and butter are coarsely chopped.